 Riding Surface: Mostly singletrack.
 Includes packed sediment, rocky and sandy sections, some smooth dirt sections and some asphalt sections.

-Technical Difficulty: Difficult.
+Technical Difficulty: Advanced.
 Rocky, loose, ledgy and sometimes steep singletrack.

-Physical Difficulty: Difficult.
+Physical Difficulty: Intermediate/Advanced.
 Steep climbs, long days and technical sections make this ride a challenging one.

 Altitude: 4,000-5,600 feet.